Nithin-2413/hinatamintu/replit.md

 - **@replit/vite-plugin-cartographer**: Development tooling for Replit integration

 ### External Services
-- **FormSubmit.co**: Third-party form submission service for contact form processing
+- **Supabase**: Database and real-time functionality for form submissions and admin management
+- **Mailjet**: Email service for automated notifications to admin and reply emails to clients
-- **Google Fonts**: Typography with Inter and Playfair Display font families
+- **Google Fonts**: Typography with Inter and Great Vibes font families
-- **Unsplash**: Image hosting for service showcase imagery
+- **Custom Admin Dashboard**: Gmail-like interface accessible at /admin with conversation management

 The application follows a monorepo structure with shared TypeScript configurations, centralized schema definitions, and clear separation between client, server, and shared code.
 The build system supports both development and production environments with proper static asset handling and API routing.